Today is St. Brigid’s Day and all across Ireland people still adhere to the old

 The cross is most frequently made from rushes, but sometimes straw is used.
 A distinctive square of woven rushes is the centerpiece, from which four radials extend, each tied at the end.

-As a school child in Ireland in the 1970’s we learned an old legend about how this cross came into existence.
+As a school child in Ireland in the 1970's we learned an old legend about how this cross came into existence.
 St. Brigid took on mythical significance in our young imaginations.
-We grew to love and admire her independent spirit, her determination and dedication to God.
-Here’s how the old tale goes.

 An old pagan chieftan lay delirious on his deathbed in Kildare.
 In some versions of the story this chieftan is her father.
 His servants summoned Brigid to his bedside, in the hope this saintly woman might be able to calm his restless spirit.